 - Affects Gas Mileage

-Clearly, when you look at both the hard-shell and soft-shell rooftop tents, they tend to provide comfort in their unique way.
+When you look at both hard-shell and soft-shell rooftop tents, they tend to provide comfort in their unique way.
 Designed with different features, we are not in a position to decide for you which is the best tent to choose from.
 However, the above pros and cons are meant to guide you when making your choice.
 Just ask yourself, which type of rooftop tent best suit my needs?
 And at the end of the day, you are all set for a new rooftop tent.
-So if you decided to go for a hardshell then we have an article for you that will help you to make a choice which one is the best for you.